-Here in part four of our ‘Deep Dive into Consulting’ series Aideen Murphy, Partner with Barden and expert in practice and tax careers, takes a closer look at finance & accounting advisory.
+Here in part four of our ‘Deep Dive into Consulting’ series Aoibhín Byrne, Senior Associate, with our Dublin team and an expert in recently qualified practice and tax and careers, takes a closer look at finance & accounting advisory.

 Joining a Finance & Accounting Advisory Department